 When the system enters the protection mode, it cannot be supplied via the auxiliary winding.
-So, the SUPIC pin is regulated to V{start(SUPIC)} via the DRAINPFC pin.
+So, the SUPIC pin is regulated to $V{\text{start}(\text{SUPIC})}$ via the SUPHV pin.

-During the non-switching period of the burst mode, the SUPIC is regulated to the $V{\text{low}(\text{SUPIC})}$ when SUPIC drops to below this level.
-It regulates the voltage with a hysteresis of $V{\text{low}(\text{hys})\text{SUPIC}}$.
-In this way, the system avoids that the SUPIC undervoltage protection ($V{uvp(\text{SUPIC})}$) is triggered because of a long non-switching period in burst mode.
-However, the system must be designed such that the internal current source at the DRAINPFC pin is only active at start-up and extreme output voltage overshoots, followed by a long time of non-switching.
+During the non-switching period of the burst mode, the SUPIC is regulated to the $V{low(SUPIC)}$ when SUPIC drops to below this level.
+It regulates the voltage with a hysteresis of $V{low(hys)SUPIC}$ .
+In this way, the system avoids that the SUPIC undervoltage protection ( $V{uvp(SUPIC)}$ ) is triggered because of a long non-switching period in burst mode.
+However, the system must be designed such that the internal current source at the SUPHV pin is only active at start-up and extreme output voltage overshoots, followed by a long time of non-switching.
 Continuous use of this current source increases the input power and affects the lifetime of the product.
-The DRAINPFC pin is also used for valley detection, for X-capacitor discharge, and for providing a second PFC OVP protection.
+The SUPHV pin is also used for X-capacitor discharge.

-When the SUPIC voltage drops to below $V{rst(SUPIC)}$, the TEA2017ABT restarts.
+When the SUPIC voltage drops to below Vrst(SUPIC), the TEA2226AT restarts.

-8.1.2 High-side driver-floating supply (SUPHS pin)
+8.1.2 High-side driver floating supply (SUPHS pin)

-As the voltage range on the SUPIC pin exceeds that of the maximum external MOSFETs gate-source voltage, the external bootstrap capacitor C{SUPHS} cannot directly be supplied from the SUPIC.
+As the voltage range on the SUPIC pin exceeds that of the maximum external MOSFETs gate-source voltage, the external bootstrap capacitor $C{\text{SUPHS}}$ cannot directly be supplied from the SUPIC.